 COACH PITCH (MINOR LEAGUE) (5-8 Years Old) RULES

 The basic concept of this league is to prepare the players for Minor League ball while making the game safer, more fun and interesting for young players.
 The ball is to be thrown at a safe speed only by the coach (no player pitch) to provide controlled pitches and diminish the fear of being hit by a fast pitch ball.
 NO scorekeeping will be kept for the 5-8 years old Coach Pitch League.
 All games have a 90-minute maximum time limit.
-Do not start a new inning with 30 minutes or less to play.

 1. The game length will be 6 innings or a 90-minute time limit, whichever is reached first.
 The side is retired by 3 outs or going through the lineup in an inning.
 The 90-minute time limit starts at the scheduled start time not the first pitch.